How Old Are My Tires? Find Out How to Check

-Since the year 2000, the DOT has standardized the tire manufacturers date format to make it easy to understand and unequivocally distinct.
-Once I learned how to read the date code, it became easy to date my tires.
+Since the year 2000, tire DOT numbers have been standardized between tire manufacturers to make them unequivocally distinct and easier to understand.
+Once you know how to read the date code, it becomes easy to date a tire.

 Today’s tires have a four-digit DOT code to tell you when the tire was manufactured.
 The first two digits refer to the week of the year in which the tire was built – a number between 01 and 52.
 The end of the code is the last two digits of the calendar year.

 For example, if the last four digits of the code are 0116, this means the tire was produced in the first week (01) of the year 2016 (16).

-For tires older than the year 2000, DOT codes were a little more ambiguous.
+For tires manufactured before the year 2000, DOT codes were a little more ambiguous.
 Hopefully, your tire manufacture date is after the year 2000!
-If the answer is no then your tires are over 20 years old, then I’m driving in a dangerous vehicle.
+If the answer is no then your tires are over 20 years old and you’re driving a dangerous vehicle.

-The date codes before the year 2000 were written with three digits.
-The first 2-digits referred to the week of manufacture, but the year of manufacture was written with only one digit.
+The date codes before the year 2000 were written with three numbers.
+The first two numbers represent the week of manufacture, but the year of manufacture was written with only one digit.
 This can cause uncertainty, and the owner might not know the decade of the manufacture date.

 Interpreting the DOT Code

 Finding and reading the code is simple if you know what to look for.
 Search on the tire sidewall for a long string of characters printed in raised rubber letters and numbers that begin with the letters “DOT”.

-If I’m trying to determine tires’ age, I only need to read the last four digits of this code.
-First, I would subtract the last two numbers of the code and subtract them from the last two numbers of the current year.
-Next, I would subtract the first 2-digits (the week of manufacture) from the current week of this year.
+If you are trying to determine tires’ age, you only need to read the last four digits of this code.
+For the year of manufacture, take the last two numbers of the code and subtract them from the last two numbers of the current year.
+Next, subtract the first 2-digits (the week of manufacture) from the current week of this year.

-Finally, I would add those years and weeks to determine when they were manufactured.
+Finally, add those years and weeks to determine when they were manufactured.

-If calculating the age seems difficult, sometimes I find an online calculator to help find out.
+If calculating the age seems difficult, you can use an online calculator to help figure it out.

-The National Highway Traffic Safety Administration (NHTSA) guidelines recommend that drivers replace their tires at around every six years from the date of purchase, regardless of wear on the treads.
+National Highway Traffic Safety Administration (NHTSA) guidelines recommend that drivers replace their tires around every six years from the purchase date, regardless of the extent of any wear on the treads.
 The rubber compounds in a tire dry rot faster when exposed to daily UV rays (photodegradation), ozone, or heat and even degrade when the car is in proper storage.

-To extend tire life we highly recommend covering them with tire covers to protect them for the harmful radiation of the sun.
+To extend tire life we highly recommend covering them with tire covers to protect them from harmful solar radiation, ozone, and heat.
 This will help slow down the tire aging process as well as the development of tiny hairline cracks.

-You should also replace them if they are showing uneven tread.
+You should also change them if they are showing uneven tread.
 One or more of your wheels might show more wear on the outside than the inside, or vice versa.
-This is usually an indication of misalignment, and you should get them aligned by a professional and change the worn tires immediately for safety.
+This is usually an indication of misalignment, and you should get them aligned by a professional and change the worn tire immediately for safety.

 When you do replace tires make sure to never buy used ones.
-Reputable stores will only sell new tires, but independent mechanics might try to save some money by selling you used or recovered tires.
+Reputable tire retailers will only sell new ones, but independent mechanics might try to save money by selling you used or recovered models.

 The easiest way to make sure you are getting a fresh product is by checking the DOT identifier on the sidewall portion of the tire.
-You should always try to buy a tire that is as new as possible, be wary and check when you buy as some dealers will sell “new” tires that are already two years or older.
+You should always try to buy tires that are as new as possible, be wary, and check when you buy as some dealers will sell “new” ones that are already two years or older.

 Frequently Asked Questions